epiqc/ScaffCC/README.md

 1. Go to https://github.com/epiqc/ScaffCC

-2. For the Unix build, download the repository:
+2. For the **Unix build**, download the repository:

            git clone https://github.com/epiqc/ScaffCC.git [dir]

-3. For the OS X build, download this repository:
+3. For the **OS X build**, download the repository:

            git clone -b ScaffCC_OSX https://github.com/epiqc/ScaffCC.git [dir]

 Building ScaffCC
 ----------------

+### Prerequisites

+#### For OS X build

+1. If not already installed, Xcode command line tool is required in order to build ScaffCC.

+            xcode-select --install

+2. Python 2.7 (or later): Python is usually bundled with OS X. The built-in version should be sufficient.

+#### For Unix build

 First you need to install the following dependencies.
 For each one, you can either install by building from source, or use the package manager